The Partnership between Adur and Worthing councils is proving to be a nationally significant collaboration model, the first one of its kind.

 In July 2007 the decision was taken for Adur and Worthing councils to work together in partnership by creating a single officer structure and providing joint, shared services to both communities.
 The Adur & Worthing Partnership is proving to be a nationally significant collaboration model, the first one of its kind.
 A project which for 2011/2012 achieved savings of 2.3M with projected savings of 6.5M for 2012/2013.

 The project involved amalgamating most services employed across both councils.
-This included developing one Corporate Information Team to become responsible for the Local Land and Property Gazetteer (LLPG); Geographical Information System GIS; Street Naming and Numbering and the Public Sector Mapping Agreement (PSMA).
+This included developing one Corporate Information Team to become responsible for the Local Land and Property Gazetteer (LLPG); Geographical Information System GIS; Street Naming and Numbering and the Public Sector Mapping Agreement (PSMA - later replaced by the PSGA).

 This case study outlines how Adur and Worthing have successfully managed to achieve this large scale change with specific reference to the functions listed above; make significant financial savings and still manage to produce excellent quality LLPG data to Gold Standard, used throughout the councils and also by the wider public sector.